Radio Africa

 At work in the archive

 During the earlier 2008 and 2009 RTG sound archival projects, I had prioritised the archiving of Guinea's orchestras, reasoning that these were the most significant.
 What remained to be archived in the collection, I surmised, were largely the recordings of “folklorique” music by Guinea's ensembles and soloists.
 Though I was familiar with this music to an extent, for example as performed by Malinké griots and Fulbé ensembles, as the archival work progressed I began working with Guinean musical heritages that were entirely unfamiliar, for example the music of the Kissi, Toma and Baga ethnic groups.
-It was a revelation to hear this music and unreleased recordings by notable Guinean musicians such as Farba Tela, Ilou Dyohèrè, Binta Laaly Sow, Binta Laaly Saran, Sory Lariya Bah, Jeanne Macauley, and the group Koubia Jazz.
+It was a revelation to hear this music and the unreleased recordings by notable Guinean musicians such as Farba Tela, Ilou Dyohèrè, Binta Laaly Sow, Binta Laaly Saran, Sory Lariya Bah, Jeanne Macauley, and the group Koubia Jazz.
 These artists, unfortunately, are largely unknown outside of the West African diaspora, for the RTG archive (as an extension of the Guinean government) owned the rights to the recordings, and upon the death of President Sékou Touré, broadcasts of their music was very limited indeed.
-Following the death the President in 1984, little of the RTG archive was broadcast to the public on the national radio, as much of it was deemed politically sensitive.
-To the new regime, the music served as a stark reminder of an earlier era in Guinea's history, when a “cultural renaissance" and "cultural revolution" were instigated by Sékou Touré, and which flourished.
-The sound archive had the potential, through its music, to remind Guineans of an era when the nation proclaimed its independence and celebrated its politics, music and arts, the latter through significant government sponsorship.
-"Archives are sites of power..." applies most readily to the context.
-What really irked me, personally, was that a generation of young Guineans had grown up in the in 1990s and 2000s not knowing of the music that their parents had not only created but enjoyed listening to.
+Following the death of President Touré in 1984, little of the RTG archive was broadcast to the public on the national radio, as much of it was deemed politically sensitive.
+To the new regimes that followed, the music of the Touré era served as a stark reminder of an an earlier period in Guinea's history, when a “cultural renaissance" and its corresponding "cultural revolution" were implemented by Sékou Touré under the banner of "authenticité", and which flourished.
+The sound archive had the potential, through its music, to remind Guineans of an era when an their nation proclaimed its independence and celebrated its diversity and its politics, music and arts, the latter through significant government sponsorship.
+"Archives are sites of power..." is a statement that applies most readily to this context.
+What really irked me, though, was that a generation of young Guineans had grown up in the in 1990s and 2000s without knowing the music that their mothers and fathers had not only created but enjoyed listening to.
 And what great music it was, with just a portion of it released to international audiences on vinyl records via the Guinean government's Syliphone recording label.

-What was most surprising to me, however, was the extent of Fulbé in the archive.
+What was most surprising to me, however, was the extent of Fulbé in in the sound archive.

-On occasion, I would come across reels of music which had "not for broadcasting" written on their cover.
-An example of this is below (note "A ne pas diffuser", near the bottom, a "Folklore Pular", or "Fulbé folkore" recording).
+On occasion, I would come across reels of music which had "n "not for broadcasting" written on the cover.
+An example of this is below (note "A ne pas diffuser", near the bottom, a "Folklore Pular", or "Fulbé folkore" musical recording).
 During the Sékou Touré years (1958-1984), the government employed numerous censors who approved music held in the RTG archives prior to broadcast.
-Noting that the RTG was the only radio station in Guinea for close to 40 years, and whose large transmitter broadcast throughout the nation and to neighbouring states.
+The RTG was the only radio station in Guinea for close to 40 years, and its large transmitter broadcast throughout the nation and to neighbouring states.

-With November 2012 approaching, I had nearly completed the archiving of the ¼” tapes, thus the end of the archival project was in sight.
+With November 2012 approaching, I had nearly completed the archiving of the 1/4" tapes, thus the end of the archival project was in sight.
 Given this, I enquired about the existence of an additional sound archive that I had been shown, just once, briefly, in 2009.
-It was a room attached to the RTG building complex adjacent to the local Guinean army barracks.
-Upon enquiry, the senior RTG staff informed me that this archive "no longer existed".
+It was a room adjoined to the RTG building complex close to the local Guinean army barracks.
+Upon enquiry, the senior RTG staff informed me that this archival room "no longer existed".
 Quite odd, as it clearly existed: one could see it!
 Upon further enquiry, RTG management’s response changed: "The archive does in fact exist, but it doesn't contain any music, just speeches by Sékou Touré and recordings of PDG conferences".
 With time, and upon further enquiry, this also changed to: "There was music in the archive, but not very much, and it contains only copies of music from the main archive".

-I had completed the archiving of all the audio reels in the RTG's main archive, so commenced to archive those in the "annexe".
+I had completed the archiving of all the audio reels in the RTG's main archive, so comcommenced to archive those in the "annexe".
 These annexe reels, as I soon discovered, were predominantly of Fulbé music.
-It was very odd, I thought, that so much Fulbé music existed in this "annexe" room, "hidden", as it were, from my access.
-The annexe was in a dismal state, too.
+It was very odd, I thought, that so much Fulbé music existed in this "annexe" room, hidden, as it were, from my access.
+The annexe room was in a dismal state, too.
 It lacked the 24 hour air-conditioning that had sustained the main archive for the past 40 years, and it was also regularly flooded, ankle deep, as I often witnessed in the monsoon.
-The air in the annexe was thick with the stench of mould, and the occasional worker I saw in the room would drink milk to obviate any sicknesses caused by it.
-The humidity and moisture were surely steadily destroying everything in the room.
-This "annexe" desperately needs climate control to save the many hundreds of hours of speeches and other materials in the room (for example, 24mm films by Syli-Cinema, stored in rusting canisters).
+The air in the annexe room was thick with the stench of mould, and the occasional worker I saw there would drink milk to obviate any sicknesses caused by it.
+The humidity and moisture were surely steadily destroying everything.
+The "annexe" desperately needs climate control to save the many hundreds of hours of speeches and other materials in the room (for example, 24mm films by Syli-Cinema, stored in rusting canisters).
 I transported all the music reels from the annexe to the main archive.
-Many were in poor condition.
+Many were in very poor condition.
 Though inadequately stored and archived, there were only a handful of reels whose state had become so deteriorated that they were unable to be preserved and digitised.

 A typical reel from the "annexe", with many metres of tape at the beginning of the reel left un-wound and loose.